salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 Modeling of snapshots {#snapshots}
 ====================================

-Here, we describe how to build models of static snapshots using IMP.
+Here, we describe the second modeling problem in our composite workflow, how to build models of static snapshots using IMP.
 We note that this process is similar to previous tutorials of [actin](https://integrativemodeling.org/tutorials/actin/) and [RNA PolII](https://integrativemodeling.org/tutorials/rnapolii_stalk/).

 # Snapshot modeling step 1: gather information {#snapshots1}